Víctor Guzmán (footballer, born 1995)

-Víctor Alfonso Guzmán Guzmán (born 3 February 1995), also known as Pocho, is a Mexican professional footballer who plays as a midfielder for Liga MX club Guadalajara.
+Víctor Alfonso Guzmán Guzmán (born 3 February 1995) is a Mexican professional footballer who plays as a midfielder for Liga MX club Pachuca, on loan from Guadalajara.

 Club career

 Pachuca

 Guzmán joined Guadalajara's youth academy in 2012.
 In June 2015, it was announced Guzmán was sent out on loan to Pachuca for one year.
 He made his professional debut on 11 August 2015 against Monterrey.
 He scored his first goal on 23 January 2016 in a 4–1 away win against Club América at the Estadio Azteca.

 On 29 May 2016, after entering the match as a 66th minute substitute, Guzmán scored the Clausura 2016 championship-clinching goal with a header against Monterrey at the Estadio BBVA Bancomer to tie the match 1–1 in the second leg, giving Pachuca the 2–1 aggregate victory and their sixth Liga MX title.
 In December 2016, Guzmán joined Pachuca permanently from Guadalajara in a deal which saw Rodolfo Pizarro move the other way.

 On 18 August 2017, Guzmán scored his first goal and brace of the 2017–18 season against Morelia resulting in a 2–1 victory.
 Four days later, he would score another brace and contribute one assist in a 4–1 victory over Veracruz.
 He scored another brace the following month in a 4–0 win over Cruz Azul.
 He ended the Apertura 2017 as the highest scoring Mexican goalscorer with eight goals, and was included in the Best XI of the Apertura.
 On 9 December, in the FIFA Club World Cup quarter-final match against Wydad Casablanca, Guzmán scored the winning goal in extra-time.

 On 27 January 2018, during the fourth match day of the Clausura 2018 against Tigres UANL, Guzmán suffered an anterior cruciate ligament injury that caused him to be sidelined for six months, missing out on the rest of the tournament and the chance to be called up by Mexico to play at the 2018 FIFA World Cup.

 Following his ACL injury, Guzmán would return to the fields on 22 July 2018 for the 2018–19 season as a starter in a 1–0 loss against Monterrey.
 On 18 August, in a league match against Lobos BUAP, he would come on as a substitute at half-time, contributing an assist and scoring himself as Pachuca won the match 3–0.
 On 21 August, he scored the equalizing goal in a 1–1 draw against Morelia.
 On 29 September, he provided all of the assists in Pachuca's 3–1 win over Cruz Azul; Guzmán was subsequently named Man of the Match.
 On 3 November, he scored four goals against Necaxa in a 6–2 home victory, becoming the youngest Mexican player to score four goals in the Liga MX, and the first since Javier Orozco in 2015.
 He finished the Apertura 2018 as third-joint scorer of the league with 9 goals, he was also listed in the Best XI of the Apertura 2018.